-There are many benefits to this method of advertising; you can personalize your message to your target audience, enhance and develop your brand, and give customers timely information through easily accessible platforms like Facebook or Twitter.
+There are many benefits to social media advertising.
+For starters, you can personalize your message to your target audience and enhance and develop your brand.
+Additionally, you can give customers timely information through easily accessible platforms like Facebook or Twitter.
 However, there are several risks that businesses should be aware of before they integrate social media into their marketing mix.

-- Account hacking.
-Your business’s brand is constantly subject to online scrutiny, and the last thing you need is a hacker compromising the integrity of your product or service.
-The smallest mistake in your social media use can lead to mistrust from your customers.
+Your business’s brand is constantly subject to online scrutiny.
+The last thing you need is a hacker compromising the integrity of your product or service.
+The smallest mistake in your social media approach can lead to mistrust from your customers.
 Major businesses have fallen victim to the threat of online hackers.
 For example, Burger King’s Twitter page was hacked in 2013, with damaging posts reaching more than 80,000 followers before they regained control.
 Although these types of security breaches are a very real threat, companies can safeguard against cyber invasions by updating their passwords and creating a central management system with built-in firewalls for their social media pages.
 Companies should also consider performing social media risk assessments to help spot flaws in their security system and keep unwanted invaders out.

 Being aware of these risks before your business engages in social media is the best way to be safe and in control of the content you post.
 Check out our blog for more ideas on managing your social media!

 We are passionate about providing business owners and marketing departments with more time to grow while generating creatively brilliant results using digital, PR, web design, branding, and marketing strategies.
 Send us a message telling us your pain points on social media or any other aspect of your business marketing.
 We will schedule a free 30-minute consultation to get to know you and discuss your growth goals.